 - Food and drink expenses for your clients are deductible up to 50%.

-It’s important to organize and store any paperwork, such as receipts, related to your business income, purchases, and expenses.
-Your mileage log should list the dates you drove, where you drove, and the total miles driven.
+Keep track of any receipts when you spend money on job-related expenses.
+It’s also a good idea to keep a mileage log that shows list the dates you drove, where you drove, and the total miles driven.
 There are two very good reasons why you should keep detailed records:

 - You’ll have an easier time filing your tax return.

 - You’ll be able to prove that what you report on your tax return is true if the IRS comes knocking.

 Your self-employed tax situation might have you asking a lot of questions:

 Are my taxes too complicated to do myself…?
 (Hint: they’re not!)